-Our College Counsellor, Susie Renshaw, is currently offering appointments via phone or video call (using Zoom, the free and secure video conferencing software).
+Our College Counsellor, Susie Renshaw, is currently offering appointments via phone or video call.
+Appointments usually last between 30-50 minutes.

-To book in a call please email Susie at: firstname.lastname@example.org
+To find out more or to book in an appointment please email Susie at: firstname.lastname@example.org or call 07593 139172.

 At the time of your appointment, please ensure you are in a confidential, quiet space to take the call.